YuChaoGithub/Knights-Rubbish/build_log.md

 * Redesigned Menu Scene.
 * Added audio for all UIs.
 * Fixed the bug that players could unexpectedly interact with UIs on the previous layers using Space/Enter key.
 (Due to Godot's default UI events)

-[Next]
+Comment: Experiencing self-imposed crunches these weeks, haha!

+[2018.11.05]
+* Recorded sound effects.

+[2018.11.06]
-* Sound effects.
+* Completed recording sound effects.

+[2018.11.07]
+* Added 160 sound effects to the game.
+(Alphabetically: amazlet_acc.wav to mouse_open_lid.wav).
+Soooo tired, but rewarding.

+[Goals]
+* Nov 9: All sound effects added.
-* Level walk through (1P / 2P).
+* Nov 12: Level walk through (1P / 2P), record the gameplay!
-* Import key config from the user's files.
+* Nov 15: Save and import key config from the user's files.
-* Make Gifs of characters' attack, post it on the project site.
-(Including the unreleased characters).
+* Nov 17: Make gifs of characters' attacks & skills, post it on the project site.
+(Including unreleased characters.)
-* Preview video.
+* Nov 21: Preview video.
-* Introduction article.
+* Nov 23: Introducation article.
-(Est. Before Nov 23rd)

 To Do List:
 * Sound Effects & Background Music.